Mitigating technology gaps' contribution to international income inequality (2025)

 PhD Dissertation Chapter 3

 It is commonly assumed that a patent race ends when the first firm applies for a patent.
 Even if each application was granted protection with certainty, this does not have to be true since patent offices around the world have almost universally adopted the policy of publishing patent applications with a delay of 18 months.
-Compared to some estimates of the average length of patent races this can be a sizeable amount of additional time in which each firm other than the winner potentially continues to spend R\&D resources that have an effective return of zero.
-The empirical academic literature has focused on the effect of publication of patent applications at all on the diffusion of knowledge.
-The theoretical literature on competition in R\&D has neglected this feature of the patent system.
-This paper contributes a first analysis of the effect of a statutory delay in patent publication in races for a single innovation, and then studies cases in which firms may have an incentive to announce their pending patents before they will be published by the patent office.
-Such incentives may exist when the patentee of a first innovation benefits from her competitor working on a second innovation, which can be the case when, e.g., the first innovation allows generation of licensing revenues (cumulative innovation) or there is some degree of complementarity between the two innovations.
-Finally, I show that if policy makers were to set the statutory delay to zero there can be an incentive to delay the patenting of some complementary innovations.
+Compared to some estimates of the average length of patent races this can be a sizeable amount of additional time in which each firm other than the winner potentially continues to spend R&D resources that have an effective return of zero.
+While the empirical academic literature has focused on the effect of publication of patent applications on the diffusion of knowledge, the theoretical literature on competition in R&D has neglected this feature of the patent system.
+This chapter contributes a first analysis of the effect of a statutory delay in patent publication in races for a single innovation, and then studies cases in which firms may have an incentive to announce their pending patents before they will be published by the patent office.
+Such incentives may exist when the patentee of a first innovation benefits from her competitor working on a second innovation.
+This situation arises when, e.g., the first innovation allows the generation of licensing revenues (cumulative innovation), or there is some degree of complementarity between the two innovations.
+Finally, I show that if policymakers were to set the statutory delay to zero, there could be an incentive to delay the patenting of some complementary innovations.